 In the spring time, black ants often invade homes and commercial premises.
-This is to find food before its warm enough to move around outside.
+This is to find food before it is warm enough to move around outside.

 Ant problems can be dealt with using gel baits or spray treatments, or a combination of both.
 Treatment often gives respite until the ants move outside to forage.